News Image

 The short version of my story is that I was born and raised in Hong Kong.
 I went to university in the UK to study media studies and sociology.
 I did that for a year, and decided to put university on pause because I wanted to work.
 I had this idea: one year university, one year work.

 [After that] I interned at this culture-based magazine.
 After three months of internship, they suddenly closed down.
 So I turned to the staff that was there and said, guys, we’re the team that’s making this mag.
 Let’s just do it ourselves.
 [From there] we started our own magazine.
-It was called Bruhaha.
+It was called Brouhaha.
 People liked the magazine, but we just couldn’t make it sustainable.

-I found that Hypebeast was hiring an online editor.
-They met me and saw my resume and said, ”Oh, you’ve got some print experience.
-We’re actually doing a print version.”
+I found that HYPEBEAST was hiring an online editor.
+They met me and saw my resume and said, Oh, you’ve got some print experience; we’re actually doing a print version.
 So I joined to help develop the print magazine, and I ran that for about seven years.

 Let’s talk about you and RADII.
 What are some of the founding reasons why RADII is focusing on Asian culture, especially the Chinese streetwear scene?

 Our goal is to be that bridge that transcends both.
-We’re focusing solely on everything that’s coming out of Asia within the creative space, but we’re shifting it to the rest of the world.
+We’re focusing solely on everything that’s coming out of Asia within the creative space, but we’re showcasing it to the rest of the world.

 What do you think about Chinese fashion scenes, especially for Gen Z customers right now?